Skip to main content

 As a dog's health declines, it may no longer show interest in its favorite activities.
 They may not rouse to play with toys, play with their pet siblings, or bark at small animals or passing cars (or the neighbors).
 A lack of interest in what's happening around them can signify they are near the end of their journey.

-12. Depression
+14. Depression

 How you can help: Your vet may recommend anti-depressants depending on your dog's symptoms.

-13. Anxiety
+15. Anxiety

-14. Poor grooming
+16. Poor grooming

 Due to decreased hygiene and grooming behavior, your dog's coat may also look dull or unkempt.
 Near the end of life, dogs may be in too much pain or discomfort to groom.
-They may also simply be too tired or unable to coordinate the movement required to keep themselves clean.2

 How you can help: Gently wash your dog with warm water and pet-safe shampoo, or apply pet-safe dry shampoo before brushing your dog's coat.

-15. Confusion
+17. Confusion

 Sometimes, dogs near the end of their life experience extreme confusion.
 They may wander the house aimlessly or get lost in the backyard.
-There may be times when you think they don't recognize you or your family members.8
+There may be times when you think they don't recognize you or your family members.

-How you can help: Be patient, careful, and gentle with a confused dog.
+How you can help: Be patient, careful and gentle with a confused dog.
 They may nip or growl unexpectedly because they are scared and don't understand.

-16. Clinginess
+18. Clinginess

-Near the end, many dogs want nothing more than to spend time with the people they love.8 So your dog may want to stay close to you, getting as much love and affection from you as possible.
+Near the end, many dogs want nothing more than to spend time with the people they love.
+So your dog may want to stay close to you, getting as much love and affection from you as possible.

 How you can help: Give your dog super snuggles and be as present as you can.
 Enjoy your precious time together.

-17. Detachment
+19. Detachment

 Near the end of life, sometimes our beloved dogs want nothing to do with us.
-If your dog is seeking out quiet places of solitude or isolation, it could be a sign they are near the end of their time.6
+If your dog is seeking out quiet places of solitude or isolation, it could be a sign they are near the end of their time.

 How you can help: While we may want nothing more than to shower our dogs with love and affection, try to do so in a calm and quiet space.
-For example, you may wish to remove your dog from other pets, family members, or a noisy or crowded environment.
+For example, you may wish to remove your dog from other pets, family members or a noisy or crowded environment.

-19. Seizures
+23. Seizures

-21. More bad days than good days
+25. More bad days than good days

 Knowing when to say goodbye to your dog can be challenging, especially if symptoms come on gradually.
-Some pet owners find it helpful to monitor their dog's quality of life by keeping a journal of their dog's good days and bad days.7
+Some pet owners find it helpful to monitor their dog's quality of life by keeping a journal of their dog's good days and bad days.

 How you can help: When the bad days start to out number the good, it may be time to speak to your veterinarian about the right time to say goodbye and your options for easing your dog out of this life.